conCatenateAbdul/WriteOps-studio/docs/getting-started/installation.md

     :::

 :::warning Troubleshooting
-If your terminal says `command not found`:
+If your terminal prints `command not found`:
 1. Restart your terminal session to refresh your system paths.
 2. Ensure the installation directory is in your system's `PATH`.
+3. Reinstall with `pipx install httpie` (recommended) or your OS package manager.
 :::
 ## Next Steps